Mikedan37/DesktopOrganizer/README.md

 ## 🔥 **What is DesktopOrganizer?**
 DesktopOrganizer is a **macOS utility** that brings **desktop versioning**, **AI-powered cleanup**, and **beautiful UI** to your Mac.
-Think **Time Machine for your Desktop** — but lightweight, fast, and stunning.
+Think lightweight, fast, and stunning.

 ✔ Hourly **auto snapshots** with a background daemon
 ✔ Interactive **timeline slider** to scroll through history